MandeepLamba/AMS/README.md

 # AMS
 Attendance Management System

+Langauge: Java
+Database: SQLite

-It is an Offline application to help in managing attendence.
+It is an Offline application to help managing attendence.